Sentencing continues for deputies who tortured 2 Black men in racist assault

 Another former deputy, Brett McAlpin, 53, and a former Richland police officer, Joshua Hartfield, 32, are set for sentencing Thursday.

-The former officers admitted months ago that they tortured Michael Corey Jenkins and Eddie Terrell Parker.
-Elward admitted to shoving a gun into Jenkins' mouth and firing in a "mock execution" that went awry.
+The former officers stuck to their cover story for months until finally admitting that they tortured Michael Corey Jenkins and Eddie Terrell Parker.
+Elward admitted to shoving a gun into Jenkins' mouth and firing it in a "mock execution" that went awry.

 In a statement Tuesday, Attorney General Merrick Garland condemned the “heinous attack on citizens they had sworn an oath to protect.”